Ryren3/Bitcoin-Forecasting-using-Deep-Learning-Models/README.md

 This project implements a complete end-to-end pipeline for short-term Bitcoin price forecasting using a hybrid deep learning and gradient boosting architecture.
 The model predicts the log return of the next 5-minute candle given a lookback window of 65 consecutive candles, which is then converted back into a projected dollar price.

 •	Stage 1 — Standalone LSTM: recurrent neural network reads sequential candle data and directly predicts the next log return.
-•	Stage 2 — Hybrid LSTM + XGBoost: the trained LSTM is repurposed as a feature extractor.
+•	Stage 2 — Hybrid LSTM + XGBoost: the trained LSTM is now repurposed as a feature extractor.
 Its 64-dimensional hidden state is passed to XGBoost as input features for the final prediction.

-🎯  Core hypothesis
+Core hypothesis
 The LSTM's recurrent hidden state encodes temporal patterns that XGBoost cannot discover from raw tabular data alone.
 Combining both models yields sequential pattern recognition from the LSTM with non-linear decision boundary flexibility from XGBoost.

 ## 2. Pipeline Architecture